Francisco's Fight: Background

 In early July 1781, General Charles Cornwallis, in command of British troops in Virginia, arrived at Portsmouth and prepared to embark some of the troops on transports.
-While en route to Portsmouth, he dispatched Banastre Tarleton and some of his British Legion (also known as "Tarleton's Raiders") on a raiding expedition into central Virginia.
+While en route to Portsmouth, he dispatched Banastre Tarleton and some of his British Legion (also known as "Tarleton's Legion") on a raiding expedition into central Virginia.
 Moving rapidly, Tarleton and his men left Suffolk on July 9, and rode deep into the foothills of the Blue Ridge Mountains.
 The complete expedition ended up being a 400 mi trek that succeeded in raiding some military stores, although most of the targeted supplies had already been sent off to Nathanael Greene's Continental Army in South Carolina; Tarleton returned to Portsmouth on July 24.

 Peter Francisco was a private who served in several units during the war.
 He was a striking figure, reported to be about six feet six inches (about 198 cm) and over 260 lb, and was known for his strength.
 In the northern campaigns, he was in the battles at Brandywine and Monmouth Court House, and supposedly was the second man in the fortifications during the Battle of Stony Point.
 He then served in the southern army under General Greene, where he was reported to have killed 11 men during the May 1781 Battle of Guilford Courthouse.
 He was also injured in that battle, and had returned to his home in Buckingham, Virginia to recuperate.

 Skirmish

 The only documented primary sources for this action originate with Peter Francisco himself.
-One source is Francisco's 1829 application to the United States Congress for financial support.
+One is an 1820 letter addressed to the Virginia State Assembly seeking compensation for his service.
+The other is Francisco's 1829 application to the United States Congress for financial support.
 His request was rejected on the grounds that he was already receiving a military pension.
-The other is a similar letter addressed to the Virginia State Assembly in 1820.
 The two accounts differ in some details, but much of the narrative is essentially the same.
 No other sources are known to corroborate the events he describes; Tarleton, in his memoir, only generally mentions casualties that occurred during the expedition.

-In the 1820 account Francisco describes how, while passing through Amelia County, Virginia (in a part that is now Nottoway County) on his way home, he encountered a band of dragoons from Tarleton's regimental cavalry at Capt.
+In the 1820 account Francisco describes how, while passing through Amelia County, Virginia (in a part that is now Nottoway County) on his way home, he encountered a detachment of dragoons from the British Legion at Capt.
 Benjamin Ward's Plantation, “West Creek”.
 One of the dragoons demanded that he give up his watch and silver shoe buckles.
 He refused.
 As the dragoon bent down to take his buckles, Francisco, who was unarmed, reached down and drew the man's sword from its scabbard.
 He then used the sword to kill the man.
 According to the Virginia letter, he then "wounded and drove off the others", taking eight of the nine horses [the ninth horse was ridden by one of the horseman who had a large cut on his back].
 In the 1829 letter to Congress, he claims to have killed two more men and "frightened off the rest of the party, amounting in number to six."